DynamicsShop/SD-Interface-EDI/SD-Interface-EDI-Release-Notes.md

 - BCv21 App - A new file for the SD Interface EDI Message Types to use in the Assisted Setup action for version 6.0.0 of SD Interface EDI was created.

 - BCv21 App - Captions in the Testing FastTab on the SD Interface EDI Setup Card were updated.

-- BCv21 App - The action to delete the version line in the Versions SubList on the Field Mapping Card was removed.
-Users have to import lines to up the version and keep track of changes made.

-#### Bug Fixes

-- BCv21 App - An error was raised in the Assisted Setup import if non sequential enum values exist in the imported data.
-This was fixed.

-- BCv21 App - Incoming Purchase Order Confirmations with errors were not displayed in the Purchase Order Confirmation list.

-- BCv21 App - Actions were recaptioned on the Role Centre and the duplicate Sales Orders action was removed.

-- BCv21 App - The Document Type for Sales Order Acknowledgement, Purchase Order and Purchase Order Confirmation did not show up in the History Documents list.
-This was fixed.

-- BCv21 App - In the EPOD List, drilling through on the Missing Orders cue when there was a flowfield value raised an error that there were no orders found to show.
-This was fixed.

-- BCv21 App - A change was made to the ISV Licence Notification procedure in SD Interface EDI to fix an issue that would raise an error when the language is changed from English to another language.

-- BCv21 App - Fixed an issue where choosing Create Inbound Message in Worksheet with no files in inbound folders raised a specified blob did not exist error.

-- BCv21 App - When processing Outbound Files an attempted to divide by zero error was raised.
-This was related to the progress dialog and was fixed.

-- BCv21 App - Inbound Messages were being created for a disabled VAN.
-This was fixed.

-- BCv21 App - Inbound processing was not picking up files at the VAN inbound container level.
-This was fixed.

-- BCv21 App - The Reprocess queue was not removing temp components from the blob container.
-This was fixed.

-- BCv21 App - When History files were reprocessed Outbound Messages were not recreated.
-This was fixed.

-- BCv21 App - A fix was made to an error that was raised when importing a new version of a File Structure Engine that contained a value EPOD_IN.

-- BCv21 App - A Ping Pong message was displaying in the SD Interface EDI Role Centre.

-- BCv21 App - A fix was made to the code for licence key checks on the SD Interface EDI Role Centre.

-- BCv21 App - Deleting multiple queues in the EDI Worksheet using the Remove Selected action raised an error.
-This was fixed.

-- BCv21 App - An issue was fixed where importing file/creating new File Structure Engine version threw a rec already exists error.

-- BCv21 App - An issue was fixed where the message number series defined for the message was not used as the filename when the outbound files were created.

-- BCv21 App - Documents that were successfully processed through the EDI Queue and moved to History were being recreated again in the EDI Worksheet.
-This was fixed.

-- BCv21 App - Updating a Code on the VAN Card raised an error.

-- BCv21 App - Drilling down on the Versions field on the Version SubList in the Field Mapping Card showed the Stores page.
-This drilldown was removed.

-- BCv21 App - The Product Activation page was changed to disable the Activate button unless the Product Key is filled in to avoid an error being raised when Activate is chosen.

-- BCv21 App - The code was reviewed to ensure that Inbound processing of multiple document files was deleting the file post-processing.

 ### 5.1.1